blindij/talk_eunis19/presentation.md

 ## CodeRefinery

-We are working with students, researchers, Research Software Engineers from all disciplines and national e-infrastructure partners to advance FAIRness of Software management and development practices so that research groups can collaboratively develop, review, discuss, test, share and reuse their codes.
+We are working with students, researchers, Research Software Engineers from all disciplines and national e-infrastructure partners to advance FAIRness of research software (FAIR = findable, accessible, inter-operable, reusable).
+Our objective is to promote software management and development practices such that research groups can collaboratively develop, review, discuss, test, share and reuse their codes.

 <img src="images/Logo_COLOR_2D-01.png" style="width:75%;"/>

 ???
+* Findable, Accessible, Inter-operable, Reusable - FAIR - https://www.go-fair.org/
 * CodeRefinery was started late 2016
 * Currently the project is in its second project period, ending autumn 2021
 * The project aim for establishing a network of CodeRefinery instructors (similar to the Carpentries)
-* Findable, Accessible, Inter-operable, Reusable - FAIR - https://www.go-fair.org/

 ---